RafRod232/IT202-003/public_html/Project/Proposal.md

     - Allow password reset (only if the existing correct password is provided)
         - [ ]Hint: logic for the password check would be similar to login Milestone 2:
-Pick a simple game to implement, anything that generates a score that’s more advanced than a simple random number generator (may build off of a sample from the site shared in class)
+- [ ] \(mm/dd/yyyy of completion)  Pick a simple game to implement, anything that generates a score that’s more advanced than a simple random number generator (may build off of a sample from the site shared in class)
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
-What game will you be doing?
+  - What game will you be doing?
-[game]
+    - [game]
-Briefly describe it.
+  - Briefly describe it.
-[describe]
+    - [describe]
-Note: For this milestone the game doesn’t need to be complete, just have something basic or a placeholder that can generate a score when played.
+    - Note: For this milestone the game doesn’t need to be complete, just have something basic or a placeholder that can generate a score when played.
-The system will save the user’s score at the end of the game if the user is logged in There should be a scores table (id, user_id, score, created) Each received score is a new entry (scores will not be updated) The user will be able to see their last 10 scores
+-[ ] \(mm/dd/yyyy of completion) The system will save the user’s score at the end of the game if the user is logged in
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
+  - There should be a scores table (id, user_id, score, created)
+  - Each received score is a new entry (scores will not be updated)
+- [ ] \(mm/dd/yyyy of completion) The user will be able to see their last 10 scores
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
-Show on their profile page
+  - Show on their profile page
-Ordered by most recent
+  - Ordered by most recent
-Create functions that output the following scoreboards (this will be used later) Top 10 Weekly
+- [ ] \(mm/dd/yyyy of completion) Create functions that output the following scoreboards (this will be used later)
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
+  - Top 10 Weekly
-Top 10 Monthly
+  - Top 10 Monthly
-Top 10 Lifetime
+  - Top 10 Lifetime
-Scoreboards should show no more than 10 results; if there are no results a proper message should be displayed (i.e., “No [time period] scores to display”)
+  - Scoreboards should show no more than 10 results; if there are no results a proper message should be displayed (i.e., “No [time period] scores to display”)
 Milestone 3:
 Users will have points associated with their account.
 Alter the User table to include points with a default of 0.
 This field will not be incremented/decremented directly, you must use the PointsHistory table to calculate it and set it each time the points change